jolman009/literati-library/legal/terms-of-service.md

 ## User Content and Conduct

 ### Content Ownership
-- You retain ownership of content you upload to Literati
+- You retain ownership of content you upload to ShelfQuest
 - You grant us a license to store, process, and display your content to provide the Service
 - You are solely responsible for the content you upload and share